Welcome to the Julia for High-performance Computing Tutorial

 • Multithreaded CPU using Julia @threads

-• GPU programming using CUDA.jl and AMDGPU.jl
+• GPU programming using vendor (CUDA.jl, AMDGPU.jl) and performance portable layer (JACC.jl, KernelAbstractions.jl)

 Not Covered (future topics?):